firehawkvfx/firehawk/README.md

 - The git repo tree we are running vagrant from is shared with the VM in /vagrant.

-- Before we run the first playbook, we need to set a passowrd for our vault. for example - echo 'myVaultPasswordMustBeUnique' > /home/vagrant/.vault_pass
+- Before we run the first playbook, we need to set a passowrd for our vault. for example - echo 'myVaultPasswordMustBeUnique' > /vagrant/keys/.vault-key-prod echo 'myVaultPasswordMustBeUnique' > /vagrant/keys/.vault-key-dev
-- now we can initialise the secrets. cd /vagrant cp ansible/secrets.template ansible/group_vars/all/secrets.txt
+- now we can initialise the secrets. cd /vagrant cp ansible/secrets.template ansible/group_vars/all/secrets-dev cp ansible/secrets.template ansible/group_vars/all/secrets-prod
-- set the variables to your own unique values and encrypt it with- ansible-vault encrypt ansible/group_vars/all/secrets.txt
+- set the variables to your own unique values and encrypt it with- ansible-vault encrypt --vault-id keys/.vault-key-prod ansible/group_vars/all/secrets-prod ansible-vault encrypt --vault-id keys/.vault-key-dev ansible/group_vars/all/secrets-dev
-- now we can set our environment variables that will decrypt the secrets, and make the values available to terraform and ansible. source ./update_vars.sh
+- now we can set our environment variables that will decrypt the secrets, and make the values available to terraform and ansible.  use --prod or --dev for the environment source ./update_vars.sh --dev
 - now we can execute the first playbook to initialise the vm. ansible-playbook -i ansible/inventory ansible/init.yaml
 - We run our next playbook to create the deadlineuser and change the default password for the ubuntu user and deadlineuser.
 This will also install deadline DB, and RCS, provided you have a tar downloaded in openfirehawk/downloads.